Bussylizzie/Datakliq-capstone/README.md

 ---

 ## Tools used
-In this project, SQL (PostgreSQL) will be utilized for dataset cleaning purposes.
+In this project, SQL (PostgreSQL) will be used for dataset cleaning purposes.
 Additionally, Microsoft Power BI will serve as the primary tool for data analysis and visualization.

 ---